Eric Fraser, FSIA (1902-1983)

 His work is represented in the collections of the V&A.

-The Chris Beetles Gallery is planning a major retrospective of the work of Eric Fraser in 2013.
+The Chris Beetles Gallery held a major retrospective of the work of Eric Fraser in 2013.